AmingAndrei/violence.website/content/species/chimeras/fae.md

 Fae culture places significant importance on armour, not just as protection but as a functional extension of their biological abilities.
 - Fae armour is crafted for high mobility, resilience, and maximum Fael Fire compatibility.
 Designs are sleek, often colour-matched to the individual’s flame hue.
 Helmets resemble crowns, leaving ears and hair exposed.
-- Gauntlets are a defining aspect of Fae gear, specialized to channel Fael Fire in unique forms:
+- Gauntlets are a defining aspect of Fae gear, specialised to channel Fael Fire in unique forms:
     - Ranged Gauntlets: Shaped like animal heads or iconic anatomical forms, they produce a wide variety of ranged attacks, from flamethrower streams to explosive bursts or rapid-fire pulses, depending on form and internal structure.
     - Melee Gauntlets: Appear normal when dormant; upon activation, Fael Fire manifests as melee weapons (blades, spears, axes, etc.) directly from the arms.
 While active, the Fae cannot use their hands for manipulation, focusing entirely on close-quarters combat.